daniel-althoff/SPP-Down/README.md

     * Select output folder
     * Check if output folder is correct

-<p> After the shapefile upload completes, the main panel will render a plot showing the your original shapefile, the buffer, and the average annual precipitation (mm/year) from 1998 to 2017 (20 years) <br>
+<p> After the shapefile upload completes, the main panel will render a plot showing the your original shapefile, the buffer, and the average annual precipitation (mm/year) from 1998 to 2017 (20 years). <br>
  For this tutorial, we used the Cerrado biome (Brazil) shapefile as an example. </p>
 <p>The <b>download button</b> appears once all required information are filled.

 <img src="./misc/fig2.png"